this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 Talking about function composition, a related concept is *function chaining*.
 It is another way to combine functions to get a result.
 An example is RxJS' `pipe` function which allows us to chain operators, creating a data flow that will give us the final value.

-Let's create our pipe function for chaining our pure functions:
+Let's create the `pipe` function for chaining pure functions:

 ```ts
 const pipe = (fns) => (x) => fns.reduce((v, f) => f(v), x);